skhan-tech/skhan-tech.github.io/_posts/2020-01-10-mta-traffic-analysis.md

 ![Daily View]({{ site.url }}/images/34_ST-PENN_STA-Daily_Agg_Volume.png)

 **Reccomendation #2**
-The street team can be deployed any time of year as seasonality is not a factor.
+The street team can be deployed any time of year as seasonality is not a major factor.
 Most of the street team should be deployed to the 34th Street station since it handles 30% more volume than the second busiest station.

 I then needed to look at the best days of the week to deploy the street team.
 I had a hunch that subway ridership would decrease on the weekend and increase during the work week.
 The image below proves this intuition.
 We see an ebb and flow to the ridership where peak traffic occurs between Tuesday and Thursday and wanes on Saturday and Sunday.